qemu/qemu/docs/system/vnc-security.rst

 ::

-   mech_list: scram-sha-1
+   mech_list: scram-sha-256
    sasldb_path: /etc/qemu/passwd.db

 The ``saslpasswd2`` program can be used to populate the ``passwd.db`` file with accounts.
+Note that the ``passwd.db`` file stores passwords in clear text.

 Other SASL configurations will be left as an exercise for the reader.
 Note that all mechanisms, except GSSAPI, should be combined with use of